 - Improve your English in every way – Our full time English courses are designed to help you with your speaking, listening, reading, writing and grammar.
-All of the grammar and vocabulary work is based on Cambridge exam material.
+All of the grammar and vocabulary work is drawn from the Common European Framework.

 - Practical English – using syllabus based on the European Framework ‘can do’ tasks and real world environment.